Your brand was mentioned 47 times in ChatGPT answers last week. What did that tell you?

 When AI mentions me, is it recommending me or listing me?

-A recommendation is a purchase signal.
-A list is a tie.
-Treating both as a plus one hides the difference between winning and being one of many.
+A recommendation reads as endorsement.
+A list reads as parity.
+Treating both as a plus one collapses the difference between being singled out and being one of many.

 -